 Many plants!
 For all their ecosystem services and uses.
 We design them into landscapes to meet the end goal...so if your intention is to create a garden that supports your health and wellbeing...medicinal plants become your allies!

-I am honoured to bring these two important themes and practices together in conversation with others in a podcast format in service of The Elder Tree.
+I am honoured to bring these two important themes and practices together, in a podcast segment for The Elder Tree.

-This vision is to put medicine back into the hands of people, and the mission is to establish an educational practitioner centre for herbal medicine in the Tablelands region of Far North Queensland.
+The vision is to put medicine into the hands of people, with an educational centre and healing sanctuary in the Tablelands region of Far North Queensland.
 This will base on an integrated permaculture design with opportunities to learn grassroots at-home healing, organic food production, design and bush skills, including wildcrafting.
 It will be a healing and retreat space, as a venue for related workshops and courses and clinic rooms for qualified practitioners to provide allied services.

-You can learn more about ways to be involved and stay in touch with the evolution of The Elder Tree via the website: www.theeldertree.org and better yet, donate here: https://www.gofundme.com/f/the-elder-tree
+You can learn more about ways to be involved and stay in touch with the evolution of The Elder Tree here www.theeldertree.org

 Permaculture-Herbalism is the practice of using permaculture principles and techniques to grow and use medicinal herbs sustainably and regeneratively.
 It combines permaculture design principles with traditional herbalism knowledge to create a holistic approach to gardening, health, and ecology.